----- — IOWA CITY (AP) — The University of Iowa has declined to bill Medicaid for two abortions performed since July 1, sidestepping a new law that requires the governor to decide whether the program should pay for those procedures.
+---- — MASON CITY, Iowa (AP) — The University of Iowa didn't bill Medicaid for two abortions performed since July 1, leaving the governor without a decision to make.

-Last spring, the Legislature voted to require the governor’s personal approval before Medicaid is called upon to pay for abortions.
+Last spring the Legislature voted to require the governor's personal approval before Medicaid could pay for any abortions.
 Gov. Terry Branstad said he was ready to do so.

-The law — the first of its kind in the country — doesn’t require the governor’s permission for abortions to be performed.
+The new law doesn't require the governor's permission for abortions to be performed.

-The university’s vice president of medical affairs, Dr. Jean Robillard, told The Des Moines Register that the two abortions would have qualified for Medicaid reimbursement because both involved fetal anomalies.
-But he declined to say whether the decision not to bill them to Medicaid was related to the new requirement for the governor’s approval.
+The university's vice president of medical affairs, Dr. Jean Robillard, told The Des Moines Register (http://dmreg.co/15VLslp) that the two abortions would have qualified for Medicaid reimbursement because both involved fetal anomalies.
+Robillard declined to say whether the decision not to bill them to Medicaid was related to the new requirement for the governor's approval.